-Official websites and mobile apps are the main places for customers to access eBay Inc.’s e-commerce services.
+Official websites (ebay.com and localized versions) and mobile apps are the main places for customers to access eBay’s e-commerce services.
 For example, merchants and shoppers can use the company’s marketplace websites and apps for iOS and Android.
-In this part of the 4P, the company also distributes its products through its application programming interface (API).
-The API allows third parties, such as other websites and apps, to access the company’s services and its database of items for sale.
-Thus, these places optimize efforts to reach target markets and support eBay’s generic strategy for competitive advantage and intensive strategies for growth.
-This marketing mix shows that the company’s strategic management aims to provide multiple options for accessing the services of the business.
+In this part of the 4P, the company’s application programming interface (API) allows third parties’ websites and apps to enable customers to access eBay’s marketplace services.
+Thus, these places optimize strategic management efforts to reach target markets and support eBay’s generic strategy for competitive advantage and intensive strategies for growth.
+This marketing mix shows that the company’s distribution strategy aims to provide multiple options for accessing the services of the business.

 This aspect of the marketing mix focuses on how eBay Inc. promotes its products in target markets.
-The company’s corresponding strategies and tactics define communications between the business and the target consumers and vendors.
-For example, public relations activities are promotional in satisfying the objectives in this part of the 4P.
-Effective promotion is key to managing customers’ expectations and increasing the company’s market share in the global e-commerce industry.
+The company’s strategies and tactics define communications between the business and the target buyers and vendors.
+For example, promotional public relations tactics satisfy business objectives in this part of the 4P.
+Effective promotion using the business strengths outlined in the SWOT analysis of eBay is key to managing customers’ expectations and increasing the company’s market share in the global e-commerce industry.
 The following components of the promotional mix are applied in eBay’s marketing mix: